cweigandt/recipe-website/README.md

 - `npm run dev`
   - Sets the port to 3001 and connects NodeJS debugger
   - Can then hook up Chrome's NodeJS debugger to the server
+- `npm test`
+  - Runs selenium tests
+  - Note: Need to start the server before this as it uses localhost:8080

 ## License